 Why People Love to Visit Charleston in the Spring

 Foggy mornings and overcast skies didn’t stop us from capturing the picturesque beauty of Charleston and the stunning gardens close by.
 With tripods over our shoulders, the handful of photographers pictured at the end of this story covered a lot of ground with expert guides.
-We spent two and a half days, sunrise to sunset, with Kate Silvia and Kenneth McKeithan and along the way discovered why people love to visit Charleston in the spring.
+We spent two and a half days, sunrise to sunset, with Kate Silvia and Kenneth McKeithan, and along the way, we discovered why people love to visit Charleston in the spring.

 Live oaks and azaleas at Magnolia Gardens

-Azalea and camelia blossoms compliment wrought iron fenses and tombstones.
+Azalea and camellia blossoms complement wrought iron fences and tombstones.
 Magnolia Cemetery is why people love to visit Charleston in the spring.

 Folly Beach at sunrise is why people love to visit Charleston in the spring.

-Folly Beach at sunset is another reason why people love to visit Charleston in the spring.
+Folly Beach at sunset is another reason people love visiting Charleston in the spring.

 Waterfront Park is enchanting and mysterious on mornings when sea fog blankets the area.

-Waterfront Park shrouded in mist is another reason why people love to visit Charleston in the spring.
+Shrouded in mist, Waterfront Park is another reason people love to visit Charleston in the spring.

 When the fog lifts, Charleston displays iconic springtime glory.

-Wisteria bursting through fenses…morning carriage rides… cobblestone streets…dappled sunlight around every corner…well…you get the picture.
+Wisteria bursting through fences, morning carriage rides, cobblestone streets, dappled sunlight around every corner—well, you get the picture, no pun intended!

 Arthur Ravenel Jr. Bridge

 Visitors and locals love walking and biking along Wonder’s Way, the 2.7-mile bike and pedestrian path on the Arthur Ravenel Jr. Bridge.
 On clear days, the views reach from Folly Beach to the Isle of Palms.
 It’s every photographer’s dream to capture twilight from the bridge.
 The rays of sunlight from below the horizon paint the whole sky in magnificent shades of lapis lazuli.
-But the day we were there, overcast skies returned and we focused our cameras on the beautiful contours and cable-stayed sails of the bridge from the ground.
+But the day we were there, overcast skies returned, and we focused our cameras on the bridge’s beautiful contours and cable-stayed sails from the ground.

-Kate and Kenny provided invaluable guidance concerning composition, settings, post-processing of the images, and the importance of using a tripod, no more blurry images!
-After leading field trips together for years, they form a powerful base of knowledge on everything about photography.
-In addition to the places highlighted here, they took us to Shem Creek Park and Cypress Gardens, stories of their own that will be published soon on Travel Notes and Storytelling.
+Kate and Kenny provided invaluable guidance concerning composition, settings, post-processing of the images, and the importance of using a tripod so that there are no more blurry photos!
+After leading field trips together for years, they form a dynamic team.
+They know where to go and how to capture the best pictures.
+In addition, they provide lessons on how to use Adobe editing tools.

 About Kenny McKeithan

-Almost completely self-taught, Kenny McKeithan has 30 years of experience in photography, photo finishing and possesses.
+Almost entirely self-taught, Kenny McKeithan has 30 years of experience in photography and photo finishing and possesses.
 His passion for photography began as a child when his parents bought him his first box camera.
-As a teen, he began working for local photo retailers and eventually left there to teach others.
-Eager to share his wealth of knowledge, Kenny provides hands-on workshops in the field.
+As a teen, he started working for local photo retailers and eventually left there to teach others.
+Eager to share his knowledge, Kenny provides hands-on workshops in the field.
 He trains locally and in 4 to 5-day outings in North Carolina, West Virginia, Tennessee, and Florida.
-He is an award-winning nature photographer and also has favorite photos in aviation, fashion, glamour, and portraiture.
+He is an award-winning nature photographer with favorite aviation, fashion, glamour, and portraiture photos.
 His images have appeared in Charleston Magazine, Art Mag, Camera in the Wild, Where Magazine.
-Kenny is the owner of The Charleston Center for Photography, a native to the Lowcountry, he grew up on James Island and currently lives in Summerville S.C.
+Kenny owns The Charleston Center for Photography.
+A native to the Lowcountry, he grew up on James Island and currently lives in Summerville, S.C.

 Charleston Center for Photography